exercism/configlet/README.md

 - To operate on a subset of data kinds, use some combination of the `--docs`, `--filepaths`, `--metadata`, and `--tests` options.
 - To interactively update data on the track, use the `--update` option.
 - To non-interactively update docs, filepaths, and metadata on the track, use `--update --yes`.
-- To non-interactively include every unseen test for a given exercise, use e.g. `--update --tests include --exercise prime-factors`.
+- To non-interactively include every unseen test for a given exercise, use (for example) `--update --tests include --exercise prime-factors`.
 - To skip downloading the `problem-specifications` repo, add `--offline --prob-specs-dir /path/to/local/problem-specifications`
 - Note that `configlet sync` tries to maintain the key order in exercise `.meta/config.json` files when updating.
   To write these files in a canonical form without syncing, please use the `configlet fmt` command.